Girish-Krishnan/Lightweight-Human-Digitization/README.md

 * pick the storage folder,
 * choose resolution, frame rate, warm‑up count, number of captures,
 * browse for the calibration JSON, and output filenames,
-* toggle saving of individual point clouds and mesh visualisation.
+* toggle saving of individual point clouds and mesh visualization.
   Click **Submit** to record, post‑process, and build the mesh.
 Status messages appear in the terminal and dialog boxes.

 ### Using the Command Line